bbatsov/emacsredux/_posts/2026-03-10-taming-font-lock-with-font-lock-ignore.md

 ## The End

-I don't know about you, but I really wish that this got added to Emacs a long time ago.
+I don't know about you, but I really wish that `font-lock-ignore` got added to Emacs a long time ago.
 Still, the transition to Tree-sitter modes is bound to take years, so many of us will still get to leverage `font-lock-ignore` and benefit from it.

 That's all I have for you today.
 Keep hacking!